 When the stubble has just begun to grow, the budding hair appears as tiny black or brown dots on fair skin.
 When looking from a distance, it gives the impression of a color that is a combination of the hair color and skin color.
 Thus, it appears green, blue or grey.

-Have you ever noticed that, sometimes, the face of a person who has recently shaved and has slight stubble growing appears to have a greenish-blue tint?
+Have you ever noticed that the face of a person who has shaved recently and has slight stubble appears to have a greenish-blue tint?
 This is usually observed in fair-skinned people.

-Now, back to the beards and the green-blue faces!
+Now back to the beards and the green-blue faces!

-What causes the tint?
+What causes the green tint?

 The other explanation argues that the black hair absorbs light, particularly of the longer wavelengths of the red/orange region, and reflecting light from the green/blue region.
 This gives it a greenish-blue hue.

-As is obvious, this color effect also depends on the lighting, to some extent.
-The reason this is only visible with fair-skinned people is because dark skin doesn’t provide the appropriate canvas, so to speak, to detect the color.
+As is obvious, this color effect also depends to some extent on lighting.
+This is only visible in fair-skinned people because dark skin doesn’t provide the appropriate canvas, so to speak, to detect the color.

 If any of you are still scratching your head about what I am talking about, the next time you meet someone who has just shaved their head, take a peek for yourself!